jay23606/3c-random-bots/README.md

 # 3c-random-bots
-Creates random bots in 3c paper account as a way to see what settings and start conditions prevail
+Creates random bots in 3c paper account as a way to see what settings and start conditions prevail (my first blazor project)

 Instructions to run (linux):